 For 17 months in the mid-1980s, a criminal(s) named “The Monster with 21 Faces” terrorized Japan with blackmail letters and poisoned candies.
 The suspect(s) are part of the Glico Morinaga case and the police never caught the culprit(s).

-It all began on March 18, 1984, when two masked men kidnapped a man named Katsuhisa Ezaki, who was the CEO of a candy manufacturer named Glico.
-He was taken to some sort of warehouse and a ransom demand for 1 billion yen was requested for his safe return.
-Fortunately, before the ransom could be paid, Ezaki managed to escape.
+It all began on March 18, 1984, when two masked men kidnapped Katsuhisa Ezaki, the CEO of a confectionary manufacturer named Ezaki Glico.
+They took him to some warehouse and issued a ransom demand for 1 billion yen ($4.2 million) for his safe return.
+Fortunately, Ezaki managed to escape before the ransom was paid.

-In April of 1984, several vehicles parked outside of the Glico headquarters were torched and the surrounding area was destroyed.
+On April 10, 1984, arsonists torched several vehicles parked outside of the Glico headquarters and destroyed the surrounding area.

-Although police had been called in during the Ezaki kidnapping, the authorities stepped up their investigations to find the person or persons responsible for the crimes seemingly targeting Glico and its employees.
+Although police were actively investigating the Ezaki kidnapping, authorities stepped up their investigations to find the person or persons responsible for the crimes seemingly targeting Glico and its employees.

-In May of the same year, Glico received a threatening letter signed by “The Monster with 21 Faces” stating that packages of Glico candies would be poisoned with cyanide.
-After some discussion it was decided that all Glico candies would have to be pulled from grocery stores throughout Japan.
-This was disastrous and resulted in a profit loss of more than $20 million and caused more than 400 workers to be laid off.
+On May 10, of the same year, Ezaki Glico received a threatening letter signed by “The Monster with 21 Faces,” stating packages of Glico candies had been laced with potassium cyanide.
+After some discussion, authorities decided to pull all Glico candies from grocery stores throughout Japan.
+The product removal was disastrous and resulted in a profit loss of more than $20 million and laid off more than 400 workers.

 The police had few leads.
-It was reported that a security camera in a grocery store had captured a man not affiliated with the store putting Glico products on the store’s shelves.
+However, a security camera in a grocery store captured a man not affiliated with the store putting Glico products on the store’s shelves.
 The man wore a baseball hat and was difficult to identify.
-Also, there was only one man in the footage and it was known that there were two men involved in the kidnapping of Ezaki.
-The police did not know how many people they were looking for.
+Also, the footage only showed one man, but the police knew there were two men involved in the kidnapping of Ezaki.
+The authorities did not know how many people they were looking for.

 As time went on, the Monster widened the letter-writing campaign to include the media, in one letter saying: